devSchacht/essential-image-optimization/app/partials/book.md

 * **Reduced battery consumption**: Less workload for the user’s browser which can save on battery life.
 * **Improved download speed**: Decreasing your overall page load time on an image heavy website from several seconds to almost nothing is a tremendous boost to user experience.
 In fact, it could be the difference between a user staying around to enjoy your site and just another bounce statistic.

-Decreasing your overall page load time on an image heavy website from several seconds to almost nothing is also a tremendous boost to your user experience.
-In fact, it could be the difference between a user staying around to enjoy your site and just another bounce statistic.

 **But like all tools, with great power comes great responsibility.**

 **Avoid lazy-loading images above the fold.** Use it for long-lists of images (e.g products) or lists of user avatars.
 Don’t use it for the main page hero image.
 Lazy-loading images above the fold can make loading visibly slower, both technically and for human perception.
 It can kill the browser’s preloader, progressive loading and the JavaScript can create extra work for the browser.